markandgo/autoEaseFactor/README.md

 # experimentalCardEaseFactor
-Adjusts ease factor for cards individually during review an Anki.
+Dynamically adjusts ease factor on cards automatically, constantly seeking the right ease adjustment to hit a target success rate.

 See: https://eshapard.github.io/anki/thoughts-on-a-new-algorithm-for-anki.html
-for rationale.
+for the original rationale.

+Important: **You must not use an interval modifier in your deck options**.
+Your interval modifier must be set to 100% (no change) for all decks.
+Otherwise this algorithm could be constantly chasing a moving target.

+### Differences from eshapard's version

-Unlike eshapard's original, which requires four reviews before the algorithm kicks in, this version lets the algorithm adjust ease factors as early as possible.
+Unlike eshapard's version, which requires four reviews before the algorithm kicks in, this version lets the algorithm adjust ease factors as early as possible.
 To avoid wild swings early in a card's life, I limit how much the algorithm can change the ease factor at first.